ludlovian/memdb/README.md

 ### Table

-A named export, this class represents a collection of JSON objects.
+The sole default export, this class represents a collection of JSON objects.

 #### constructor
-`t = new Table({ onsave, indexes { name: index } })`
+`t = new Table({ onsave, main, factory })`

 Creates a new table.
-Optionally you can supply hooks, factory and indexes here rather than adding later.
+Optionally, you can supply the `onsave` callback, a primary uniqe index and/or a factory for new rows.

 #### .factory

-Set to a factory class for creating new items
+The factory class for creating new items

-#### .addIndex(name, index)
+#### .addIndex(name, fn)

-Adds an index to the table
+Adds an index of a given name.
+An index is basically a function that will take a given row and return a string (or other immutable primitive).

+General indexs are not unique - so many rows can generate the same key.

+#### .addUniqueIndex(name, fn)

+Adds a unique index.
+The `row => key` function should produce a unique answer for each row.
+The primary index should be called `main`.

 #### .load(source)

 Loads data into the database from an iterable source

-#### .loadAsync(source)

-Loads data into the database from an asynciterable source

 #### .upsert(row|rows)

-Inserts, or updates, a row or rows.
+Inserts, or updates, a row or rows, returning the actual database row(s) inserted or updated.

 To update rows, you must already have defined a unique index called `main`.

 #### .delete(row|rows)

-Deletes a row or rows
+Deletes a row or rows, return the row(s) removed.
+As with `upsert` this relies on a unique `main` index.

 #### .save()

 Saves the database.
 If you have supplied `onsave`, then it will call that providing the following two parameters:

-- `changed` an iterable of the rows which have changed and need to be serialised
+- `changed` a Set of the rows which have changed and need to be serialised
-- `deleted` an iterable of the rows which should be deleted
+- `deleted` a Set of the rows which should be deleted

-### Index

-A class to create an index

-The heart of an index is a function that maps a row to a string key.

-#### constructor
-`const ix = new Index(fn)`

-#### .get(partialRow) => [Rows]
+#### .all()

-### UniqueIndex

-A subclass of `Index` that only returns a single row for each key.
+An iterable of all the rows in the table.